acioran/overwatcher/README.md

    For now, this is not blocking; if the prompt is not seen in a while, overwatcher tries to send a CR (only on serial); if the prompt still does not appear, it tries to continue the test (the timeout will stop it anyway if the device is blocked)
 3. *TRIGGERS* Triggers are automatic actions that are run when a marker is seen.
-These actions can include sending device commands or setting overwatcher options.
+These actions can include sending device commands or setting modifiers.
 Please note that these triggers do not take into account the test flow...if a marker appears, they are just run.
 Also triggers do not wait for prompts, the elements are sent with a small delay.
-   NOTE: triggers can contain options.
-There are critical options which are run even if triggers are disabled (see below).
+   NOTE: triggers can contain modifiers.
+There are critical modifiers which are run even if triggers are disabled (see below).
 4. *ACTIONS* Actions are commands that will be run during the test flow.
 Unlike triggers, they are not automatic, they need to be added to the test flow below to be run.
 After each element of the list of actions is run, overwatcher waits for a prompt before sending the next one.
-   NOTE: actions can contain options.
+   NOTE: actions can contain modifiers.
 5. *INITIAL CONFIGURATION* This is a sequence identical to the test, but it is only run once when starting the test.
    It can be used to do some initial sets.
 The recommanded way to start this is with a marker for a known state...the config blocks until it reaches that state (either via triggers or manually) and then it runs the configuration actions from a known state.
 There is a watchdog in effect while doing the config...if it take too long, the test fails.
 The timeout value is configurable.
-6. **TEST** This is a series of markers, actions and options that are expected and run in the given order.
+6. **TEST** This is a series of markers, actions and modifiers that are expected and run in the given order.
 The actual test can be single run (go through it and stop) or infinite (run forever).
 Take this into account and use the configuration sequence above for initial configuration.
-To further enhance the functionality you can use the options below.
+To further enhance the functionality you can use the modifiers below.
 The same watchdog is in effect while running the test.
 It is reset after passing to a new state.
    The timeout value is configurable.

-## Options
+## Modifiers
-**NEED a new name for these, as they can be confused with the ones below :)**
-These are a sort of "special actions" which control and change the test flow.
+These are a sort of "special actions" which control and change the test flow or run special actions (like couting stuff).
 - IGNORE\_STATES - if a marker is seen, ignore the transition to that state.
 This is mostly used in reboots to handle if a new login screen appears.
 It also cancels any prompt waits in effect.
 On telnet it closes the socket.